 It allows the University to deal with allegations relating to student professional fitness and suitability.
 It cannot, and does not seek to, replace other civil or criminal processes which should be used where more appropriate.

 If your programme is accredited by a Professional, Statutory and Regulatory Body, or if it leads to possible membership of such a body, then it may be covered by the Procedure.
 Your Programme Team should be aware if it is covered.
 The current list of programmes covered is included as an appendix to the Procedure.

 The Fitness to Practise Procedure can look at a broad range of activities.
 The exact nature will be influenced by the relevant Professional, Statutory and Regulatory Bodies, for instance students on a nursing programme are expected to be familiar with and meet the requirements set out by the Nursing & Midwifery Council (NMC) code.

-Professional misconduct relates to inappropriate behaviour, in includes the full range covered by the Student Disciplinary Procedure, misuse of social media, academic misconduct, aggressive behaviour, harassment and abuse, misuse of University property etc., but also includes issues specific to professional practice, such as failure to maintain appropriate professional boundaries.
+Professional misconduct relates to inappropriate behaviour, in includes the full range covered by the Student Misconduct Procedure, misuse of social media, academic misconduct, aggressive behaviour, harassment and abuse, misuse of University property etc., but also includes issues specific to professional practice, such as failure to maintain appropriate professional boundaries.

 Professional unsuitability relates to concerns that arise that a student is unsuitable for the profession for which they are studying.
 This may relate to matters of health, aptitude, behaviour or other factors.